Fintech Software Integration Services: Connect, Comply, and Scale Your Financial Stack

 5. Which compliance regulations govern fintech platform integration?

 The most important ones include PCI DSS, GDPR, AML, KYC, PSD2, ISO 20022, and RBI Account Aggregator protocols.
-The compliance standards for fintech software integration depend on the region, payment systems used, and financial services provided.
+The compliance standards for software integration depend on the region, payment systems used, and financial services provided.

 6. In what ways does AI benefit fintech software integration?